royalapplications/docs/src/products/royalts/reference/connections/terminal-rebex.md

 ## ![](/r2023/images/RoyalTS/Plugins/Connections/TerminalRebex/SVG_PageColors_32.svg#img_header) Colors

 The **Colors** page allows you to modify the terminal palette and colors for different text styles.

-#### Color Scheme

-- **ANSI Palette**
-  The ANSI Palette color scheme (default) allows you to adjust the ANSI palette (Normal Colors and Bright Colors).
-In this mode, you can also configure custom **Text Highlighting** using regular expressions.
-- **Monochrome**
-  Selecting Monochrome will not display any color in the terminal.
-- **Custom Palette and Text Colors**
-  The colors returned by the server are ignored but you can specify your own colors for different text styles.
+New and edited connections use the custom palette and text colors mode.
+Older connections that were configured for ANSI Palette or Monochrome are interpreted at connection start as closely as possible without immediately changing the saved connection data.

+The page is organized into expandable sections.

 #### Normal and Bright Colors

-Adjust the ANSI color palette for individual colors.
+Adjust the normal and bright ANSI color palette entries.
+The **Palette** drop-down button at the top of the page can import, export, or apply terminal color palettes.

-#### Cursor Colors
+#### Other Colors and Styles

-Configure the background color of the cursor and the corsor appearance.
-You can also enable or disable cursor blinking and configure the blinking interval of the cursor.
+Configure default background and text colors, text style colors, selection colors for the Royal Terminal renderer, and cursor colors.
+Cursor options include cursor appearance, inverted cursor color, cursor blinking, and blinking interval.

 #### Text Highlighting

 Configure regular expression based highlighting rules.
+These rules are available for both the Rebex renderer and the Royal Terminal renderer.

 > [!Note]
-> Text highlighting is only available in **ANSI Palette** color scheme.
+> The Royal Terminal renderer also has a **Text Highlighting** mode setting on the **Royal Terminal** page.
+The Colors page configures the shared highlighting rule list.

 [!include[terminalpalette.md](~/royalts/_shared/terminalpalette.md)]